UnclassedPenguin/unclassedpenguin.github.io/_posts/2019-01-19-change-ubuntu-color-manually.md

   background-repeat: repeat; }
 {% endhighlight %}

-Moving on, we will create backups for both the ‘ubuntu-logo.grub’ file (this file is responsible for changing the colour during the grub boot screen) and the ‘ubuntu-logo.script‘ file (this file is responsible for changing the colour during the Ubuntu splash screen that follows the grub boot screen).
+Moving on, we will create backups for both the ‘ubuntu-logo.grub’ file (this file is responsible for changing the color during the grub boot screen) and the ‘ubuntu-logo.script‘ file (this file is responsible for changing the color during the Ubuntu splash screen that follows the grub boot screen).

 {% highlight shell %}
 1. $ cd /usr/share/plymouth/themes/ubuntu-logo